Title

 The Bureau of Customs establishes procedures for the Electronic to Mobile (E2M) Customs System to streamline customs clearance for Delivered Duty Paid (DDP) and Bill-to-Shipments (BTS) at airports nationwide, ensuring compliance and efficiency for air express operators and their clients.

-Delivered Duty Paid is a commercial arrangement where the seller pays for all transportation costs, bears all risks until delivery, and pays customs duties, taxes, and other charges.
+DDP is described as a commercial arrangement where the seller pays all transportation costs, bears all risks until the goods are delivered, and pays duty (customs duty, taxes, and other charges).

-Yes.
-The DDP-enabled tag may be invalidated upon request of the EO or its representative if the commercial terms have changed or stopped, or by Customs authorities based on adverse findings from audits or investigations.
+It may be invalidated at any time by the EO/authorized representative when the shipper has changed or stopped the DDP terms, or by Customs authorities based on adverse findings from audits and investigations.

-They must demonstrate capability to send inward foreign manifest to BOC 12 hours and 2 hours prior to vessel and aircraft arrivals, respectively, and profile their customers for financial credibility and compliance to ensure only low-risk shipments are declared under this procedure.
+They must apply for accreditation with the Deputy Commissioner for Assessment and Operations and demonstrate actual capabilities/practice, including sending inward foreign manifest to BOC at least 12 hours and 2 hours prior to vessel and aircraft arrival, respectively, and profiling customers for financial credibility/compliance so only low-risk shipments are declared.

 Analyze Cases Smarter, Faster